-DNR-managed land has diverse water access points.
-Find kayaking opportunities down the middle fork of the Snoqualmie River in our Middle Fork Natural Resources Conservation Area, launch from one of our day-use lake sites, such as Robbins Lake in the Tahuya State Forest, or camp at one of our lake campgrounds, such as Chopaka Lake in the Looms Forest Block.
-Enjoy fly fishing or catch-and-release fishing at one of our lake campgrounds or day use areas.
-Whether it's sea kayaking to one of our boat-access campgrounds or spending a day out on the lake, DNR-managed land has something for everyone.
+Washington’s waterways are one of the best parts of exploring the state.
+Get out and enjoy them from any one of DNR’s 49 water access sites.
+Kayak down the middle fork of the Snoqualmie River in our Middle Fork Natural Resources Conservation Area, launch your boat from one of our day-use lake sites, such as Robbins Lake in the Tahuya State Forest, camp at one of our lake campgrounds, and sea kayak to one of our boat-access campgrounds in the San Juan Islands.

 To access DNR's aquatic lands with a powerboat, you'll need a registered and insured boat.
 Check with DNR to see if your mooring buoy qualifies for free use in state-owned aquatic lands.
 You can moor or anchor your boat in the same area of state-owned aquatic lands for up to 30 days.
 DNR encourages mooring buoy owners to use the helix anchor system, which keeps the anchor line from dragging on the water floor and damaging marine habitat.

-Remember to always wear a Coast Guard-approved life vest, be aware of changes in weather, and know the area you're navigating.
-For more information about boating on DNR-managed lands, check out our guide to safe and fun recreation.
+Remember to always wear a Coast Guard-approved life vest.
+Be aware of changes in weather and know the area you're navigating.

-Campsites are first-come, first-served, so don't worry about making a reservation.
-You can stay 10 days in a 30-day period at any of DNR's campsites statewide, if not otherwise posted.
+Unless otherwise posted, you can stay 10 days in a 30-day period at any of DNR's campsites.
 During your stay, please practice leave no trace principles and pack out what you pack in.
 Quiet hours are between 10 p.m. and 7 a.m.
 Enjoy campfires in approved fire pits in designated campgrounds only.

 Hang Gliding and Paragliding

 Want to see DNR-managed lands from above?
-Lift off from Tiger Mountain State Forest's Poo Poo Point, Blanchard Forest's Samish Overlook, or the Chelan Butte Sky Park.
+Lift off from Tiger Mountain State Forest's Poo Poo Pointor Blanchard Forest's Samish Overlook.
 DNR-managed land uniquely offers paragliding and hang gliding opportunities.

-Parking at DNR trailheads requires a Discover Pass.
-Remember to practice leave no trace principles and only hike within your own abilities.
+Please remember to practice Leave No Trace principles and only hike within your own abilities.
 If you're hiking with a dog, make sure it's leashed.
 All recreation activities must yield to horses and pack animals.